smfhashmi/iep_consulting/content/clinical/_index.md

     caption: NC Behavior Analyst Assistant
     linkedin: https://www.linkedin.com/in/joanne-valcin-dickson-89bb7a6b
     image: /assets/img/team/joanne-new.jpg
+    description: >-
-    description: <p>With a Master's degree in Behavior Analysis Practice and a Bachelor's degree with a concentration in Gerontology, Joanne brings a wealth of knowledge and experience to the field of Applied Behavior Analysis (ABA).
-Her journey in this profession has been dedicated to supporting children and adolescents with diverse needs, particularly those facing challenges related to memory impairment and behavioral difficulties.</p>\n<p>As a Qualified Autism Service Provider Supervisor (QASP-S), Joanne is committed to delivering evidence-based strategies that empower individuals and foster their development.
+      <p>With a Master's degree in Behavior Analysis Practice and a Bachelor's
+      degree with a concentration in Gerontology, Joanne brings a wealth of knowledge and experience to the field of Applied Behavior Analysis (ABA).
+      Her journey in this profession has been dedicated to supporting children and adolescents with diverse needs, particularly those facing challenges related to memory impairment and behavioral difficulties.</p>

+      <p>As a Qualified Autism Service Provider Supervisor (QASP-S), Joanne is
+      committed to delivering evidence-based strategies that empower individuals and foster their development.
 Her approach emphasizes collaboration with families, educators and interdisciplinary teams to create tailored, effective interventions promoting positive outcomes in various settings.
       Joanne is passionate about helping clients achieve their goals, enhancing their quality of life and advocating for their needs within the educational system.
 Through comprehensive assessments, IEP consulting and ongoing support, Joanne strives to facilitate meaningful change and growth for each individual she works with.</p>
   - name: Eman Abushabab | M.S., BCBA, QBA
     caption: BCBA, QBA
     linkedin: https://www.linkedin.com/in/eman-abushabab/